acts-project/acts/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 If you have been granted write access on the Acts repository, you can
-merge a pull request into the Acts master branch after it has been
+merge a pull request into the Acts main branch after it has been
 approved.

 GitHub may warn you that a "Fast-forward merge is not possible".
 This
 warning means that the pull request has fallen behind the current Acts
-master branch, and should be updated through a rebase.
+main branch, and should be updated through a rebase.
 Please notify the
-pull request author in order to make sure that the latest master changes
+pull request author in order to make sure that the latest main changes
 do not affect the pull request, and to have it updated as appropriate.

-For a PR that is behind master, a button "Update branch" may appear.
+For a PR that is behind main, a button "Update branch" may appear.
 This should NOT be used as it merges instead of rebasing, which is not
 our workflow.